Fleury-Mérogis

 Fleury-Mérogis (/fr/) is a commune in the Essonne department in northern France, in the southern suburbs of Paris.
 The commune has the Fleury-Mérogis Prison, France's and Europe's largest prison.

 Population

-Inhabitants of Fleury-Mérogis are known as Floriacumois.
+Inhabitants of Fleury-Mérogis are known as Floriacumois in French.

 Education

 The commune has three groups of preschools (écoles maternelles) and elementary schools: Robert-Desnos, Paul-Langevin, and Joliot-Curie.